Frances and Richard Lockridge: Writings

+In their collaborations, Frances would generally produce the plot of the novels, while Richard would flesh out the writing.
+Richard said in one interview: "we had story conferences, and wrote a summary.
+As we both insisted, the writing was entirely mine."
+In 1962, the Chicago Tribune's Harry Hansen wrote, "I asked the pair where they got their plots.
+Richard Lockridge pointed to his wife; she thinks up the complications, he puts them into prose."
+The Lockridges' books were all jointly bylined: their Mr. and Mrs. North books as "Frances and Richard Lockridge"; the Lt.
+Heimrich books as "Richard and Frances Lockridge."

 Mr. and Mrs. North series

 In 1937, Frances Lockridge conceived the plot for a detective novel, but had problems with her characters.
 Richard Lockridge collaborated with his wife, using her plot and the characters he had created earlier for a series of comic sketches in The New Yorker, Mr. and Mrs. North (named for the "stupid people who played the north hand in bridge problems," according to Lockridge).
 The book was published in 1940 as The Norths Meet Murder, launching a series of twenty-six novels, which was adapted for the stage, film, radio, and television.